Automated External Defibrillator (AED)

 - Review and approve guidelines for emergency procedures related to AED use.

-Prior to the purchase of any AED equipment, the ISU Purchasing Department must receive notification from Environmental Health and Safety that a department or unit has an approved AED program.
+Prior to the purchase of any AED equipment, Procurement Services must receive notification from Environmental Health and Safety that a department or unit has an approved AED Request Form.
 The university has designated specific defibrillator equipment that can be installed on campus.
-As a result, acquisition of all AED equipment must be made through Purchasing.
+As a result, acquisition of all AED equipment must be made through Procurement Services.
+Individual purchases of consumable materials related to AED maintenance by EH&S are exempt from the requirement to report to Procurement Services so long are they are purchased in a manner approved by Procurement Services. top

 Responder